AdaCore/learn/content/courses/intro-to-ada/chapters/modular_programming.rst

 becomes too verbose.

 Note we can also rename subprograms and objects inside packages.
-For instance, we could have just renamed the :ada:`Put_Line` procedure in the source-code example above:
+For instance, we could have just renamed the :ada:`Put_Line` procedure in the source code example above:

 .. code:: ada run_button project=Courses.Intro_To_Ada.Modular_Programming.Rename_Put_Line